Broadbandcheck.co.uk

 The reason why it's so hard to be sure what broadband speed you can get is because so many things can affect it.
 Some of the things to look out for include:

 How far you are from the telephone exchange or street cabinet.
-On most broadband deals the further you are the slower your connection will be.
+On ADSL and FTTC broadband deals the further you are the slower your connection will be.
 You can't really do anything about it.
+If you have an FTTP connection then this factor doesn't apply.

 The position of your router.
 A router's signal gets weaker the further it travels, and can be blocked by physical barriers.
 Try and position your router centrally, and away from walls or doors.